Comparison of the Babylonian

 too numerous and noisy.

-The Gods (or God) decided to
+The gods (or God) decided to

 as eliminate all of the land animals and birds.

-The Gods (or God) ordered the hero to build a multi-story wooden ark (called a chest or box in the original Hebrew).
+One of the gods (or God) ordered the hero to build a multi-story wooden ark (called a chest or box in the original Hebrew).

-The ark would be sealed with pitch.
+The ark would be sealed with pitch. |

-The ark would have with many internal compartments
+The ark would have many internal compartments

-It would have a single door
+It would have a single door |

 It would have at least